1922 regnal list of Ethiopia: Ancient Egyptian and Nubian influences

 The world according to Herodotus.
 He defined "Aethiopes" as being south of Egypt and including Meroe.

 E. A. Wallis Budge theorized that one of the reasons why the name "Ethiopia" was applied to Abyssinia was because Syrian monks identified Kush and Nubia with Abyssinia when translating the Bible from Greek to Ge'ez.
 Budge further noted that translators of the Bible into Greek identified Kush with Ethiopia and this was carried over into the translation from Greek to Ge'ez.
 Louis J. Morié likewise believed the adoption of the word "Ethiopia" by the Abyssinians was due to their desire to search for their origins in the Bible and coming across the word "Ethiopia" in Greek translations.
 Historian Adam Simmons noted the 3rd century Greek translation of the Bible translated the Hebrew toponym "Kūš" into "Aethiopia".
 He argued that Abyssinia did not cement its "Ethiopian" identity until the translation of the Kebra Nagast from Arabic to Ge'ez during the reign of Amda Seyon I (r.
 1314–1344).

-E. A. Wallis Budge argued that it was unlikely that the "Ethiopians" mentioned in ancient Greek writings were the Abyssinians, but instead were far more likely to be the Nubians of Meroë.
-He believed the native name of the region around Axum was "Habesh" from which "Abyssinia" is derived and originating in the name of the Habasha tribe from southern Arabia.
-He did note however that the modern day people of the region did not like this term and preferred the name "Ethiopia" due to its association with Kush.
-The Kushites are not known to have used the term "Ethiopian" to refer to themselves, however Silko, the first Christian Nubian king of Nobatia, in the early sixth century described himself as "Chieftain of the Nobadae and of all the Ethiopians".
+E. A. Wallis Budge argued that the "Ethiopians" mentioned in ancient Greek writings were unlikely to be the Abyssinians and were far more likely to be the Nubians of Meroë.
+He believed the native name of the region around Axum was "Habesh" from which "Abyssinia" is derived, and originating in the name of the Habasha tribe from southern Arabia.
+He did note, however, that the modern-day people of the region did not like this term and preferred the name "Ethiopia" because of its association with the Kingdom of Kush.
+The Kushites are not known to have used the term "Ethiopian" to refer to themselves, however, Silko, the first Christian Nubian king of Nobatia, in the early sixth century, described himself as "Chieftain of the Nobadae and of all the Ethiopians".
 The earliest known Greek writings that mention "Aethiopians" date to the 8th century BC, in the writings of Homer and Hesiod.
 Herodotus, in his work Histories (c.
 430 BC), defined "Aethiopia" as beginning at the island of Elephantine and including all land south of Egypt, with the capital being Meroe.
-This geographical definition confirms that in ancient times the term "Aethiopia" was commonly used to refer to Nubia and the Kingdom of Kush rather than modern day Ethiopia.
+This geographical definition confirms that in ancient times the term "Aethiopia" was commonly used to refer to Nubia and the Kingdom of Kush rather than modern-day Ethiopia.
 The earliest known writer to use the name "Ethiopia" for the region of the Kingdom of Axum was Philostorgius in c.
 440 AD.